peterjobes/jekyll-now/_posts/2019-10-14-langdale-horseshoe-2019.md

 >with the valley breeze brushing my arms for the first time and the club crest on my chest, I found a bit more pace.

-It was the worst race day I can remember.
-Attempting a long, technical, fell race while fighting the flu is a ruddy daft thing to do.
+In terms of how I felt and ran, it was the worst race day I can remember.
+Attempting a long, technical, fell race while fighting the flu is a daft thing to do.
 I didn’t have the energy or focus and, with my confidence knocked by a few slips on greasy rocks, finishing was all I could manage.

 You can see why the Langdale Horsehoe is a classic race, the terrain was technical from the start and the route was breathtaking.
 I finished swearing that the route wasn’t my scene and I’d not be back.
 Now, having sulked and drank lots of tea, I’m planning to train on it next spring to improve on technical terrain.
 It’s added to the list of unfinished business.